ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

-# Week 6 — Deploying Containers
+# Week 6-7 — Deploying Containers & Solving CORS with a Load Balancer and Custom Domain
 ## Mandatory tasks
 ### Watched Ashish's Week 6 - Amazon ECS Security Best Practices
 :white_check_mark: DONE.
+### Watch Fargate Technical Questions with Maish (Not yet uploaded)
+:white_check_mark: DONE.
 ### Watched ECS Fargate (Part 1)
 :white_check_mark: DONE.
 ### Forecast cost of Fargate
 :white_check_mark: DONE.
-In we worst case if we have 2 containers running every day for the whole month the cost will be arround 20USD.
+In we worst case if we have 2 containers running every day for the whole month the cost will be around 20USD.
 This forecast has been done with AWS calculator and using the parameters below:

 ```
 - Region: Europe (Frankfurt)